wotakumoe/wotaku/Glossary/file.md

 # File Naming
 Standard file naming scheme for Anime & Manga file.

-==- Nyaa Color Code
+=== Nyaa Color Code
 - **Green**: Uploaded by trusted uploader.
 - **Red**: For anime, it indicates a re-encoded video.
 For manga, it indicates that an edit of someone else's release, usually for the purposes of joining spread pages.
+Sometimes it's indicated with "ED" tag.
 ===

 ![](/static/glossary/file/af.png)